info201a-s19/The-Billboard-Equation/README.md

 Finally, we would like to deviate slightly from the focus on popularity, by evaluating the relationship between different song characteristics that might somehow influence one another.
 For instance, a question of this nature might be: _How does tempo affect the danceability of a song?_

-Branching out from there, of course, there are countless tangential questions that can find answers through analysis of our data.
+Branching out from there, of course, there are countless tangential questions that can be answered through analysis of our data.
 For instance:
 - _By how much does an artist's popularity inflate the popularity of his or her songs?_
 - _Are certain words in song-titles correlated to higher popularity?_
 - _If we were to create our own song, what would be our formula?_

+Hopefully, conducting a regression analysis can help to determine answers to all of these questions.
+By comparing the R-square values for each variable's relationship with popularity, we can rank their correlations and determine which ones serve as the best predictors.
 Overall, we hope that the answers to our questions will give us a better idea of _how_ music appeals to our minds.

 ## Data: Origins and Explanations